simonw/datasette/docs/cli-reference.rst

                                    (default=100)
       max_returned_rows            Maximum rows that can be returned from a table or custom query (default=1000)
+      max_insert_rows              Maximum rows that can be inserted at a time using the bulk insert API (default=1000)
       num_sql_threads              Number of threads in the thread pool for executing SQLite queries (default=3)
       sql_time_limit_ms            Time limit for a SQL query in milliseconds